 The school launches an interdisciplinary research-focused PhD program in Health and Rehabilitation Science — the only program of its kind at a public institution in Missouri.
 Several new degree programs are approved, including the occupational therapy assistant major and the master’s degree in clinical and diagnostic sciences.

 The Department of Occupational Therapy announces the conversion of the master of occupational therapy to the occupational therapy doctorate.
 The last MOT class graduated in 2022, and the first OTD class graduates in 2024.

 The Department of Public Health is created, shared by the School of Health Professions and the College of Veterinary Medicine.

 The school offers a newly restructured bachelor’s degree in clinical and diagnostic sciences with an emphasis on diagnostic medical ultrasound.
-It is one of only five programs nationwide — and the only one in Missouri — to offer training in all ultrasound areas for undergraduate students.
+It is one of few programs nationwide to offer training in all ultrasound areas for undergraduate students.

 The master of public health degree with an emphasis in veterinary public health becomes the first fully online program of its kind nationwide.

 The Department of Communication Science and Disorders is renamed the Department of Speech, Language and Hearing Sciences.
 The new name more accurately describes the breadth of study and research in the department.

 The school debuts a bachelor of health science in public health.